mariaubiergo2/PGTA_ATM/README.md

 _This is a message for the teachers, who have the Drive access._

-Dear user, in the "Ejecutable - ATMsoftware" folder you will find the "AsterixDecoder" application file, which has a different icon:
+Dear user, in the "ATMsoftware" folder you will find the "AsterixDecoder" application file, which has a different icon:

 ![image](https://github.com/mariaubiergo2/PGTA_AsterixDecoder/assets/91792580/5cdcb36e-47ae-4d51-857c-8e3c223478b8)